-I went to college whilst in HR and gained my certificate in Personnel.
+After joining the port team, I went to my qualification in Personnel.
 My colleague's are always on hand to help if I am learning something new.

-My current position as a Senior Finance Assistant includes raising sales invoices, the banking of money and card payments, My first role HR role (mornings) included paying purchase invoices, coding all staff business cards, sending reminders to customers, chasing arrears and Camber pontoon licenses.
+Assistant includes raising sales invoices, the banking of money and card payments, paying purchase invoices, coding all staff business cards, sending reminders to customers, chasing arrears and Camber pontoon licenses.